This post may contain affiliate links. Read my full disclosure policy.

 Begin lightly massaging the paneer onto the towel with the base of your palm, pressing gently and smearing it upwards and away from you.
 This removes more water while creating a creamy texture.

-A lot of recipes skip this step, but I’ve found that doing this really makes the paneer creamy vs. grainy.
+TIP: Many recipes skip this step, but I’ve found that doing this really makes the paneer creamy vs. grainy.

 So press and smear.
 Gently.

 Gently break up the curds by pressing up and into the cloth with the heel of your palm.
-At this point you could add salt – a generous pinch of sea salt is perfect.

 Form a ball with the paneer in the center of the cloth and fold the cloth into a 8 x 8 inch square.